-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Air quality Conducting works at dry season and moving large quantity of materials may create dusts and increase in concentration of vehicle-related pollutants (such as carbon monoxide, sulfur oxides, particulate matter, nitrous oxides, and hydrocarbons) which will affect people who live and work near the sites.
-The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
-While working across or close to any water body, the flow of water must not be obstructed.
-Ensure no construction materials like earth, stone, or appendage are disposed of in a manner that may block the flow of water of any watercourse and cross drainage channels.
-Monitor water quality according to the environmental management plan.
-Damp down exposed soil and any sand stockpiled on site by spraying with water when necessary during dry weather; Use tarpaulins to cover soils, sand and other loose material when transported by trucks.
-Unpaved surfaces used for haulage of materials within settlements shall be maintained dust-free.
-Arrangements to control dust through provision of windscreens, water sprinklers, and dust extraction systems shall be provided at all hot-mix plants, batching plants and crushers (if these establishments are being set up exclusively for the sub-project).
-Monitor air quality.
-Construction Contractor Location of stockpiles; Number of complaints from sensitive receptors; Heavy equipment and machinery with air pollution control devices; Certification that vehicles are compliant with air quality standards.
-Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of subproject components Cost for implementation of mitigation measures responsibility of contractor.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Air quality Conducting works at dry season and moving large quantity of materials may create dusts and increase in concentration of vehicle-related pollutants (such as carbon monoxide, sulphur oxides, particulate matter, nitrous oxides, and hydrocarbons) which will affect people who live and work near the sites.
+The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures. • While working across or close to any water body, the flow of water must not be obstructed.
+Ensure no construction materials like earth, stone, or appendage are disposed of in a manner that may block the flow of water of any watercourse and cross drainage channels. • Monitor water quality according to the environmental management plan. • Damp down exposed soil and any sand stockpiled on site by spraying with water when necessary during dry weather; • Use tarpaulins to cover soils, sand and other loose material when transported by trucks. • Unpaved surfaces used for haulage of materials within settlements shall be maintained dust-free. • Arrangements to control dust through provision of windscreens, water sprinklers, and dust extraction systems shall be provided at all hot-mix plants, batching plants and crushers (if these establishments are being set up exclusively for the Sub-project). • Monitor air quality.
+Construction Contractor sensitive receptors; • Heavy equipment and machinery with air pollution control Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of Subproject components Cost for implementation of mitigation measures responsibility of contractor.
 Acoustic environment Construction activities will be on settlements, along and near schools, and areas with small-scale businesses.
-Temporary increase in noise level and vibrations may be Involve the community in planning the work program so that any particularly noisy or otherwise invasive activities can be scheduled to avoid sensitive times.
-Plan activities in consultation with Benapole local authority so that activities with the greatest potential to generate noise are conducted during periods of the day which will result in least disturbance.
-Construction Contractor noise-producing equipment and sound barriers; consultants on Cost for implementation of mitigation measures responsibility of contractor.
+Temporary increase in noise level and Involve the community in planning the work program so that any particularly noisy or otherwise invasive activities can be scheduled to avoid sensitive times.
+Plan activities in consultation with Netrokona local authority so that activities with the greatest potential to generate noise are conducted during periods of the day which will Construction Contractor Cost for implementation of mitigation measures responsibility of contractor.